MewsSystems/gitbook-channel-manager-api/general-remarks.md

 The documentation uses term **Property** to describe a client of channel manager or PMS and **Space Type** to refer to a space sold/offered by the **Property**.
 In hospitality world, a **Property** is a hotel \(hostel, etc.\) and **Space Type** is a room \(bed, etc.\).
 But **Property** could also \(for example\) be some sport facility and then the **Space Type** would refer to a squash court, that is why those unusual, yet general, terms.

 There can be multiple connections between one property and one channel manager.
 All operations of both API sides require `clientToken` to be present in the request, On Mews API side, the `clientToken` determines a concrete channel manager, so it is same for all connections.
 The `clientToken` on the [Channel Manager API](channel-manager-api.md) side can be same or different, it is up to an agreement, as long as the `clientToken` is unique for Mews and same for all Mews connections.
-All operations regarding an established connection with property require `connectionToken` as well, `connectionToken` determines a concrete connection between the channel manager and a Mews hotel, it is unique for each connection.
+All operations regarding an established connection with property require `connectionToken` as well, `connectionToken` determines a concrete connection between the channel manager and a Mews property, it is unique for each connection.

 If you are interested in changes and updates of this API, check [Changelog](changelog.md#changelog).

 If you are interested in the list of Channels \(i.e. OTAs\), check [Channels](channels.md#channels).
-If you are connected to some Channels that are not in the list, please provide them to us, we will add them with some code.
+If you are connected to some Channels that are not in the list, please email them to channel-api@mews.com, we will add them with some code.

 ## Requests